lemantorus/RepoScope/README.md

-# Launcer Go - Terminal Project Launcher
+# RepoScope - Terminal Project Launcher

 A sleek, terminal-based project launcher that helps you quickly find and open your projects with an intuitive interface.
 Built with Go and the Bubble Tea framework, it provides a beautiful TUI (Terminal User Interface) for navigating through your projects.